Article

 When law firms increase their caseloads, these challenges become systemic problems.

-• Labour costs increase when firms hire more staff for manual tasks.
+• Labor costs increase when firms hire more staff for manual tasks.

 • Errors compound, leading to more costly resubmissions.